jhqtok/ExperimentFramework/docs/user-guide/error-handling.md

 ### Behavior

-When a trial throws an exception:
+When a condition throws an exception:

 ```csharp
 public class NewPaymentProvider : IPaymentProcessor